hyosung11/Launch-School/Courses/journal.md

 16:22 Kind of fried in my brain trying to understand pass-by-reference from the Hard 1 Question 3.

 16:35 Feeling tired, but got through Arrays are Objects! section of Collections Basics

+17:03 Humming along through Collections.
+Time to take a break and then do one more session before dinner.

+17:19 Omi is home and I want to help her setup a mouse with her MacBook Air after I finish studying.

+17:36 Finished Assignment 2.
+Collections Basics